Bakonyújvár / Bakonybél

 The settlement was not just a dusty village in Hungary: during the Middle Ages, it was a significant spiritual center in the Árpád Age between the 11th and the 14th centuries.
 The first written mention of the place appeared in 1083 as „Beli”.
 The history of the settlement has been intertwined with the Benedictine monastery, founded by King Saint István (Stephen).
 We know that the famous St. Gellért (Gerard) used to live there as a hermit between 1023 and 1030, and a chapel not far from the village also commemorates him.
 Also, Saint Günther used to live here.

 When King Szapolyai was crowned in 1526, Habsburg Ferdinand, Prince of Bohemia usurped the Hungarian throne and the Dual Kingship of Hungary tore the country into two parts.
-After the Ottoman Turkish attack in 1529, for the time being, the party of King Szapolyai was gaining power.
+After the Ottoman-Turkish attack in 1529, for the time being, the party of King Szapolyai was gaining power.
 It was the time when the Podmaniczky family received the countryside as a donation from the king.
-The Podmaniczky brothers, János (died in 1546), and Rafael (died in 1559) acquired sizeable estates in the Bakony Mountains.
+The Podmaniczky brothers, János (who died in 1546), and Rafael (who died in 1559) acquired sizeable estates in the Bakony Mountains.

 The brothers had Bakonyújvár castle built on the southern part of the border of the village of Szücs (Bakonyszücs), which initially had belonged to the lands of Ugod Castle.
 The outer castle had an irregular rectangular floor plan while the inner castle’s floor plan was reminiscent of slippers.
 The fort was built between 1529 and 1533 by the brothers.
 They had the castle constructed between the 10-meter-wide ramparts of the prehistoric earth castle.
 There was a stone bastion and some residential buildings stood in the courtyard, attached to the castle wall.